First Boeing Dreamliner arrives in fortress Japan

 Onlookers, many having arrived hours earlier to secure a good view, applauded and thronged to photograph the aircraft, whose blue and white fuselage had a big 787 emblazoned across its 58-metre (190 ft) body.

-"I arrived at the airport around midnight and spent the night at the international terminal.
-I just couldn't sleep at all because I was too excited," said Shuichi Urakawa, a 19-year-old university student who skipped his classes to see the 787.

-Boeing has a backlog of 821 orders for the plane -- nearly a 10th of them from Japan -- built up over three years of setbacks as its engineers dealt with glitches and parts hold-ups.
-It promises the plane will deliver a 20 percent improvement in fuel efficiency.
+The jetliner has a backlog of 821 orders -- nearly a 10th of those from Japan -- built up over three years of setbacks as Boeing engineers dealt with glitches and parts hold-ups to build the aircraft, which Boeing says will deliver a 20 percent improvement in fuel efficiency.

 The twin-engine aircraft boasts the latest features aimed at giving passengers a more comfortable flight and winning over airlines trying to garner business in a fiercely competitive air travel market.

-"I am fascinated by the 787's design.
-It really makes me feel that I am living in the 21st century," said office worker Kenji Watanabe, 41, who took the day off work to see it.

-Boeing needs to follow Wednesday's arrival with a steady stream of other flights from assembly plants in Seattle to guarantee the loyalty it counts on to keep Japan a satisfied customer, one of the few places it has fended off Airbus.
+Boeing needs to follow Wednesday's arrival with a steady stream of other flights from assembly plants in Seattle, however, to guarantee the loyalty it counts on to keep Japan a satisfied customer, one of the few places it has fended off Airbus.

 ANA, Japan's biggest airline by passenger traffic, inked the first order in 2004 and now expects to have 20 Dreamliners by March 2013 and receive all 55 jets it has ordered by March 2018 as it looks to lower fuel and other costs to better compete.